Stephen-Gates/chatbot/docs/questions.md

 ## Providers

 1. Show me provider *Microsoft*?
-    - Returns a Factsheet card for the provider, e.g. Name, description, lifecycle dates, responsible subscription(s), tags.
+    - Returns a Factsheet card for the provider, e.g. Name, description, lifecycle dates, responsible subscription(s/), tags.
 1. Who is the provider of IT component *Azure hosting*?
     - Returns a Factsheet card for the provider.
 -->